IBM-Automation-SPGI/Liberty-MoRE/README.md

 > ![](./media/media/image13.png)

 a.
-[Step 3: map Context roots for web modules]{.underline}
+[Step 3: map Context roots for web modules]

 - **Accept** the default context root of "**/resorts**" for the web module

 - Click **Next** to continue

   a.
-[Step 4: Summary]{.underline}
+[Step 4: Summary]

     - On the summary page, click on **View administrative scripting command for last action**.\
         \
         ![](./media/media/image14.png)

     - The wsadmin command to install an application to the Liberty server is shown.

 > ![](./media/media/image15.png)